5 Tips For Active People Living With Fibromyalgia

 Living with Fibromyalgia can be a challenge, especially if you're someone who likes to stay active.
 Activities that used to be easy to do become much more difficult to do, and you will find that your energy level is much less than it used to be.
 But it is possible to live an active lifestyle while managing your Fibromyalgia.
 Here are 5 tips for doing just that.

 1. FOCUS ON WHAT YOU CAN DO

 Acceptance comes easier with awareness, so making a list of all you can do instead of focusing on what you cannot is helpful.

-If you are used to being very active and are suddenly struck down by fibromyalgia, you may still be able to do some of the same activities you used to do but may not be able to do them at the same pace.
+If you are used to being very active and are suddenly struck down by Fibromyalgia, you may still be able to do some of the same activities you used to do but may not be able to do them at the same pace.

 Good sleep hygiene means sleeping in a dark and quiet room and going to bed simultaneously every night.
 If you need some noise, purchase a white noise machine to help lull you to sleep.
 Don’t drink alcohol or any beverages containing caffeine right before sleep, and don’t eat a big meal before trying to go to sleep.

-You can keep on taking the yoga class or bring the yoga home to do in your living room.
-Other gentle forms of exercise on joints/muscles and relieve your stress include tai chi and qi gong.
-There may be classes for these types of exercises in your community, or you can find videos online and learn the exercises at home.
-Learn more about Restorative Yoga For Fibromyalgia Pain
+You can keep on taking yoga classes or bring the yoga home to do in your living room.
+Other gentle forms of exercise on joints/muscles that relieve your stress include tai chi and qi gong.
+There may be classes for these exercises in your community, or you can find videos online and learn the practices at home.

 Learning to accept Fibromyalgia and its effect on your life can be difficult, but you can do it.
 You will have to rewrite your life in a sense, but you can find pleasure and satisfaction in new activities better scaled to your condition and symptoms.